Bio and Statement

 1998 – Recent Acquisitions, Gallery Iolani, Windward Community College, Kaneohe, HI.

 2002 – Enriched by Diversity, The Art of Hawai’i, Hawaii State Art Museum, Honolulu, HI.
 I was one of 284 artists honored to exhibit work, acquired over decades by the Hawaii State Foundation On Culture And The Arts, in the inaugural exhibition at the newly opened Hawaii State Art Museum, Honolulu, 2002.
 My painting, Blue Dusk, Hilo – oil and wax medium on canvas, seascape, 1995, was featured in the exhibit.
-It has since been placed in the Hawaii State Senate in Honolulu.
+It was subsequently placed in Senator Brian Taniguchi’s chambers in the Hawaii State Senate in Honolulu.

 1970 – Artists of Hawaii Annual, Honolulu Academy of Arts, Honolulu, HI.